jllodra/cmod3/readme.md

 * Can you draw?
 An app icon is needed.
 * Audio is being decoded on the main thread, which is not ideal, it should be done on a background worker/thread and see if it performs better.
-* Settings are not saved yet.
+* Settings are not being saved yet.
 * Keyboard shortcuts.
 * Play/Stop could be the same button.
 * Adding an AnalyserNode could enable fft visualization.